EliorEstrin/dot_files/README.md

 bash install
 ```

-OR run manually the commands:
+Another option to install is by running manually the commands:

 ### Basic Software Installation
 ```